Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

-An important ingredient of leptogenesis are the CP-violating phases in the neutrino mass matrices \cite{Branco:2011zb,Hagedorn:2017wjy}.
-Three low-energy phases appear in the light-neutrino mass matrix, the Dirac phase $\delta$ and the two Majorana phases $\alpha$, $\beta$ (see Eq.~\eqref{PMNS}).
-At present there is evidence for the Dirac neutrino phase, $\delta \approx 3\pi/2$ \cite{Abe:2019vii}, and the observation of neutrinoless double-beta decay would constrain the Majorana phases $\alpha$ and $\beta$.
-In the one-flavour approximation, phases beyond the measurable low-energy phases are needed to obtain a non-vanishing CP asymmetry $\ve_1$.
-It is therefore interesting that flavour effects can yield a non-zero CP asymmetry even for vanishing high-energy phases \cite{Nardi:2006fx,Blanchet:2006be,Branco:2006ce,Pascoli:2006ie}.
-This effect has been studied in the two-flavour regime $10^9~\text{GeV} < M_1 < 10^{12}~\text{GeV}$ in \cite{Branco:2006ce}, assuming that CP violation arises just from the left-handed neutrino sector.
-Successful leptogenesis is obtained for $10^{10}~\text{GeV} < M_1 < 10^{12}~\text{GeV}$ and $m_1 < 0.1~\text{eV}$ (see Fig.~\ref{fig:flavourLG}, left panel), and a relation between Dirac phase and one Majorana phase can be read off from the right panel of Fig.~\ref{fig:flavourLG}.
-In some GUT models leptonic CP violation can indeed be restricted to the left-handed lepton sector.
-For instance, in the SU(5) model described above this is achieved by choosing the Yukawa couplings $h^\nu$ in the way described in \cite{Branco:2006ce}.
-Note that this does not affect CP violation in the quark sector.
+An important ingredient of leptogenesis is the $CP$-violating phases in the neutrino mass matrices \cite{Branco:2011zb,Hagedorn:2017wjy}.
+Three low-energy phases appear in the light-neutrino mass matrix, the Dirac phase $\delta$ and the two Majorana phases $\alpha$ and $\beta$; see Eq.~\eqref{PMNS}.
+At present there is evidence for the Dirac neutrino phase $\delta \approx 3\pi/2$ \cite{Abe:2019vii}, and the observation of neutrinoless double-beta decay would constrain the Majorana phases $\alpha$ and $\beta$.
+In the one-flavor approximation, phases beyond the measurable low-energy phases are needed to obtain a nonvanishing $CP$ asymmetry $\ve_1$.
+It is therefore interesting that flavor effects can yield a nonzero $CP$ asymmetry even for vanishing high-energy phases \cite{Nardi:2006fx,Blanchet:2006be,Branco:2006ce,Pascoli:2006ie}.
+This effect was studied in the two-flavor regime $10^9 < M_1 < 10^{12}~\text{GeV}$ by \citet*{Branco:2006ce} under the assumption that $CP$ violation arises solely from the left-handed neutrino sector.
+Successful leptogenesis is obtained for $10^{10} < M_1 < 10^{12}~\text{GeV}$ and $m_1 < 0.1~\text{eV}$ (see Fig.~\ref{fig:flavourLG}, left panel), and a relation between the Dirac phase and one Majorana phase can be read off from the right panel of Fig.~\ref{fig:flavourLG}.
+In some GUT models leptonic $CP$ violation can indeed be restricted to the left-handed lepton sector.
+For instance, in the previously described SU(5) model this is achieved by choosing the Yukawa couplings $h^\nu$ in the manner described by \citet*{Branco:2006ce}.
+Note that this does not affect $CP$ violation in the quark sector.